-ould be the added value of offering such a product for a provider? a.
+4. What would be the added value of offering such a product for a provider?

+a.
 Is there a demand?
 Or can a demand be triggered?

-Italian aren't Therefo a suppl At the treatm ieve there is a potential demand for this kind of product.
-This is particularly true socioeconomic context: the great majority of the Italian enterprises are SM able to grant give access to second pillar pension products to their empore the creation of PEPPs could give an effective answers to these consumers' nementary pension coverage. moment this potential demand is held back by the lack of an adequate benefient: the success of the PEPP product is tightly tied to the associated tax treatment that PEPPs have the same national tax treatment as existing pension products.
-From a there is European perspective the demand for PEPP will be higher in Member States is limited II pillar pension coverage as well as where there is poor security for eal pension products or the latter are not attractive enough. b.
+We believe there is a potential demand for this kind of product.
+This is particularly true in the Italian socioeconomic context: the great majority of the Italian enterprises are SMEs that aren't able to grant give access to second pillar pension products to their employees.
+Therefore the creation of PEPPs could give an effective answers to these consumers' need for a supplementary pension coverage.

+At the moment this potential demand is held back by the lack of an adequate beneficial tax treatment: the success of the PEPP product is tightly tied to the associated tax treatment: it is crucial that PEPPs have the same national tax treatment as existing pension products.

+From a European perspective the demand for PEPP will be higher in Member States where there is limited II pillar pension coverage as well as where there is poor security for existing personal pension products or the latter are not attractive enough.

+b.
 What is the market potential for PEPP?
-Which markets are considered to exh this potential, and who would the potential customers/target group be?
-The po tential market is represented by the entire retail consumers' market. с.
-Is it expected that the customers will be mainly (i) entirely new to the provide existing customers with a personal pension and/or (iii) existing customers the currently not reached with the current pension products? customer could be both new to the provider and existing customers that need n product or an additional pension coverage. n product or an additional pension coverage. pensio n product or an additional pension coverage.
-Could the PEPP product be the start of a long-term relationship and could othe products be sold subsequently to the same customer?
+Which markets are considered to exhibit this potential, and who would the potential customers/target group be?

+The potential market is represented by the entire retail consumers' market.

+c.
+Is it expected that the customers will be mainly (i) entirely new to the provider; (ii) existing customers with a personal pension and/or (iii) existing customers that are currently not reached with the current pension products?

-e.
-How long would it take, from a company perspective, for projected gains to outweigh costs (i.e. become profitable)?
+PEPPs' customer could be both new to the provider and existing customers that need a pension product or an additional pension coverage.

+d.
+Could the PEPP product be the start of a long-term relationship and could other products be sold subsequently to the same customer?